IceHe/lib/snips/books/designing-data-intensive-applications.md

         - _as they are intended for quick and easy encoding of data,_
         - _they often neglect the inconvenient problems of forward and backward compatibility._
 - Efficiency ( CPU time taken to encode or decode, and the size of the encoded structure ) is also often an afterthought.
-    - _For example, Java’s built-in serialization is notorious for its bad performance and bloated encoding._
+    - _For example, Java's built-in serialization is notorious for its bad performance and bloated encoding._

 ### JSON, XML, and Binary Variants